lukaszhapak/demo/demo/readme.md

 * dry - wet
 * testing everything as integration tests, only happy path or only flows that bring money
 * test speed up
-* reflection test utils, method with map as argument and update given field
+* reflection test utils, method with map as argument and update given field vs lombok.accessors.chain vs shared instance of dto, just use setter
 * test jpa repository, extend jpa repository work on the same entity
+* nested tests with before each
+* clean data before or after a test
+* @mockbean refreshes
+* jdbc template  test entity manager
+* maybe not clean data at all
+* created timestamp, updated timestamp in unit tests
+* methods like register student hiding url, headers, body and other stuff - copy methods from unit tests to integration tests

 ## Integration test